tunaiku/amar-ui-web/README.md

 find instructions about this at our
 [Getting Started](https://amar-ui.tunaiku.com/introduction/getting-started) page.

+Resolving `node_modules` path would make it possible to import Amar UI Web like so:

 ```scss
 @import '@amar-ui-web/core/index.scss';
 ```

-If you would like to import an individual package/module:
+And if you would like to import an individual package/module:

 ```scss
 @import '@amar-ui-web/color/index.scss';